IBM/cp4waiops-samples/geo-redundancy-scripts/v1/README.md

 For a failover scenario, where the Primary goes into Standby and the Backup clsuter becomes Active, run the following commands: failover.sh

-For a failback secnario, where the Primary goes back to being Active and the Backup cluster becomes Standby, run the following commands: failback.sh
+For a failback scenario, where the Primary goes back to being Active and the Backup cluster becomes Standby, run the following commands: failback.sh